Ivan Boldin: Great Patriotic War

 At the outbreak of Operation Barbarossa, Boldin was the deputy of Gen. Dmitry Pavlov, commander of the Western Military District.
 Both men saw clear indications of the impending attack, but their warnings to the High Command were ignored.
 Late on 22 June, Pavlov ordered Boldin by phone to mount a counter-attack against German forces advancing on Grodno.
-Boldin flew in a light aircraft under heavy fire to the command post of 10th Army near Bialystok.
+Boldin flew in a light aircraft under heavy fire to the command post of 10th Army near Białystok.
 In the prevailing chaos it was impossible to carry out any effective attack, and by 27 June the 3rd, 4th and 10th Armies were all encircled west of Minsk.
 Boldin, at the head of a small group, spent the next 45 days fighting for survival behind enemy lines.
 Finally, on 10 August, leading a total of 1,650 officers and men, his group broke through to Soviet lines near Smolensk.
 STAVKA Order No. 270 praised the feat of Boldin's "division", and he became a popular hero in those dark days.

 His next assignment was back in the re-formed Western Front, as deputy to his old friend, Gen. I.S.
 Konev.
 As Army Group Center launched Operation Typhoon on 2 October, Boldin was assigned to command a Front operational group, once again to mount a counter-attack against advancing German forces.
 This was little more successful than the first, and soon he and his group was encircled near Vyazma.
 In the course of a successful breakout Boldin was wounded, and spent the next month in hospital and recuperation in Moscow.